 To view the Registry settings:

-1. From the upper right hand side of the program window, click the Settings link, and click the Registry Settings button.
+- From the main window, click the Settings tab, and click the Registry Settings button.

-The list below describes the types of registry items based on categories.
+The table below describes the types of registry items based on categories.

-ActiveX - The COM/ActiveX section of the Windows registry can contain invalid entries that can cause application failure, system crashes, or errors when opening documents.
+The ActiveX section of the Windows registry can contain invalid entries that can cause application failure, system crashes, or errors when opening documents.

-Fonts - The Font section of the Windows registry can contain one or more missing font files that can cause errors in applications (for example, Word processing applications).
+The Fonts section of the Windows registry can contain one or more missing font files that can cause errors in applications (for example, Word processing applications).